TaraRhoseyn/javascript_card_memory_game/README.md

 2. As a first-time user, I want to use the game to challenge my memory.
 4. As a first-time user, I want to be able to play the game across all personal devices.
+7. As a first-time user, I want the ability to select what level difficulty I want to play at.
+11. As a regular visitor, I want to be able to play a variety of difficulty levels so that the game remains fresh and interesting.

 #### Feature 3: Moderate mode of the game